flybywiresim/aircraft/fbw-common/src/wasm/cpp-msfs-framework/README.md

 OBS: There are still some inconsistencies in the MSFS SDK regarding input events, esp. when removing and re-adding input events.
 It is recommended to only add input events once and not remove them.

-For details see the Event class documentation.
+For details see the ClientEvent class documentation.

 #### Key Event
 A Key Event is not a data type which can be created.
-Use the DataManager to register a callback to handle key events.
+Use the DataManager to register a callback to handle key events (addKeyEventCallback).
 The callback will be called with the key event data.

 For details see the DataManager class documentation.